MrDaPoyo/ebook/tools.md

 ## 1.1.3 Collaboration and Remote Development

-VScode enables seamless collaboration and remote development.
-Here are some features to consider:
+You may also want to collaborate with your friends.
+That's why VScode enables seamless collaboration and remote development.
+Here are some things to consider:

-1. **Live Share**: With Live Share, you can share your development environment with others, allowing them to edit and debug code in real time.
+1. **Live Share(extension)**: With Live Share, you can share your development environment with others, allowing them to edit and debug code in real time.
-2. **GitHub Codespaces**: GitHub offers a service called Codespaces, which provides a cloud-based development environment with VSCode pre-installed.
+2. **GitHub Codespaces(service)**: GitHub offers a service called Codespaces, which provides a cloud-based development environment with VSCode pre-installed.
 With Codespaces, you can access a Linux machine from anywhere in the world, making it convenient for remote development.

 ## 1.1.4 How to use VSCode?